puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ##### Get a list of all active nodes

-The Catalog Preview tool accepts a list of nodes to compile a catalog for.
+The catalog preview module accepts a list of nodes to compile a catalog for.
 This list can be created to include all currently "active" nodes in a couple of ways.

-Instead of trying to cover every single node individually, generate a list of nodes that is a representative cross-section of all the nodes and that includes as many of the roles or profiles without too much duplication.
-This shortened list will give you a smaller number of catalogs to compare thus taking less time and getting you feedback on your code updates faster.
+Instead of trying to cover every single node individually, generate a list of nodes that is a representative cross-section of all the nodes and includes as many of the roles or profiles without too much duplication.
+This shortened list gives you a smaller number of catalogs to compare thus taking less time and getting you feedback on your code updates faster.

-###### PuppetDB Query
+###### PuppetDB query

 On the production Puppet Master, install PuppetDB Query.
 Version 1.6.1 is the latest to support PuppetDB 2.x.